The following information must be present on the label:

-The following is a list of the documents that are required and/or recommended when importing alcohol beverages into Malta or any other EU member state:
+The following is a list of the documents that are required and/or recommended when importing alcohol beverages into Austria and/or any other EU member state:

-An Import License is required for wine shipments larger than 3,000 liters (30hl) imported from “third countries” (such as the U.S.) into any EU member state.
-Such import licenses are issued in Malta by the Ministry for Resources and Rural Affairs.
+An Import License is required for wine shipments larger than 3,000 liters (30hl) imported from "third countries" (such as the U.S.) into any EU member state.
+Such import licenses are issued in Austria by the Federal Ministry for Agriculture, Forestry, Environment and Water Management (BMLFUW).
 Contact information for this agency can be found in the Contacts section at the end of this document.

-The Single Administrative Document (SAD) may be submitted to the Department of Customs, either through physical means or through an electronic declaration.
+The Single Administrative Document (SAD) may be submitted to the Austrian Customs Administration, either through physical means or through an electronic declaration.